tliron/opengl-3d-vision-bridge/README.md

 =========================

-This tiny yet sophisticated library allows you to write graphical applications using OpenGL that can make use of the consumer version of [NVIDIA 3D Vision](http://www.nvidia.com/object/3d-vision-main.html) technology, which normally requires the Microsoft-only
+This tiny yet sophisticated library allows you to write graphical applications using OpenGL that can make use of the *consumer* version of [NVIDIA 3D Vision](http://www.nvidia.com/object/3d-vision-main.html) technology, which normally requires the Microsoft-only
 Direct3D API.

+(The [*pro* version](http://www.nvidia.com/object/quadro_stereo_technology.html) of NVIDIA 3D Vision, available only for NVIDIA Quadro GPUs, already supports 3D Vision in OpenGL via the standard "quad buffers" API.)

-It relies on a native NVIDIA bridging feature, and thus performance is equal to that of using Direct3D directly.
+This library relies on a native NVIDIA bridging feature, and thus performance is equal to that of using Direct3D directly.

 Why would you want this?